Never Use Bleach!

 - Evaluate the stone’s condition.
 A stone that is leaning at an angle, that may be loose in its base, that is already cracked, or that shows signs of flaking or of previous repairs should not be cleaned unless the stone has been stabilized.

 - Determine whether the stone really needs to be cleaned.
-If the engraving is clearly readable, then it probably should not be cleaned.
+If the inscription is clearly readable, then it probably should not be cleaned.
 Remember, every time a stone is brushed or rubbed, deterioration to the surface is likely to occur.

 - Bring appropriate cleaning aids: natural or soft-bristled brushes, a tooth brush, soft wooden craft sticks, gloves, kneeling pads, grass clippers, spray bottles, pails, and many gallons of clean water.